serverless/dashboard/docs/application-guide/trace-explorer.md

 Events, like Spans, are displayed on the timeline.
 Events can be selected to view the details.

 Events include a `name`, `message`, and `stack` when available.
-The Node.js SDK captures the stacktraces for all requests when possible.
+The Node.js and Python Serverless SDKs capture the stacktraces for all requests when possible.
 It also captures `Error` objects, so the `name`, `message`, and `stack` from the `Error` are made available as an error in the Inspector.